Sunshine Sketches of a Little Town

 We have to keep pointing to Sunshine Sketches of a Little Town and showing how kindly the townsfolk are satirized, compared to Twain's barbs in Tom Sawyer or Huckleberry Finn.
 Twain had racism and class prejudice to deal with, while Leacock's Mariposans are a placid United Empire Loyalist lot.
 But the differences go beyond the sharpness of the attack.

 Leacock was undoubtedly inspired by Twain whom he admired greatly.
 But the writing style is different.
 The humour is different.
 The stories are much different.

 Firstly, Sunshine Sketches of a Little Town delivers on its title.
-It is a series of sketches—short stories—that overall give a picture of the town.
+It is a series of sketches—short stories really—that overall give a picture of the town.
 Apparently Leacock kept striving to write novels, but despite his efforts his books remained, at best, linked and overlapping stories.
 This is not necessarily a bad thing.
 Leacock's sensibility is perfect for stories.
-He's not after a large statement about life or society or the development of some individual through a life-changing series of adventures or crises.
-In fact, it's important his characters don't develop much, for he's giving a picture of human nature frozen in a certain time and place, saying, "See, how like us all in any time and place this is."
+He's not after a large statement about life and society or the development of some individual through a life-changing series of adventures and crises.
+In fact, it's important his characters don't develop much, for he's giving a picture of human nature frozen in a certain time and place, saying, "See, how like us all this is."
 Mariposa gives him a small, controlled laboratory removed from the rest of the world for his delving into human nature.

 Take the narrator.
 Twain often introduces a work in his own voice but soon gives way to his characters.
 In Sunshine Sketches Leacock is a character himself throughout.
 Not a character with a name or role in the action.
 But as narrator he's one of the townspeople who has left Mariposa, yet still visits, and when he does visit, even if just in imagination, he's one of them again.
 He shares the townspeople's enthusiasms, their delusions and their disappointments.